bekk/bekk-christmas/post/kotlin/the-ins-and-outs-of-kotlin.md

 }
 ```

 All was good and i kept on adding new features to my zoo.
 Until at one point I realized something quite obvious: I need to be able to expand my zoo!
-Well that's a simple refactoring, I just take that List of Animals and turn it into a MutableList of...
+Well that's a simple refactoring, I just take that immutable List of Animals and turn it into a MutableList of...

 ![Type mismatch.
 Required MutableList<Animal>.
 Found: MutableList<Cat>](https://i.ibb.co/7WwKxXW/bilde.png)